miki151/keeperrl_wiki/Gameplay/Team_Strategy.md

 5. Fight armies in confined spaces where they can't surround you.
 6. Remember to take prisoners.
 7. Lure enemies out of their territory so you can capture them easily.
-8. Take the figtht to tough enemies to protect your keeper and dungeon
+8. Take the fight to tough enemies to protect your keeper and dungeon

 Keeping control of the party
 ----------------------------